rooneg/5srd.github.io/races.md

 The description of each race includes racial traits that are common to members of that race.
 The following entries appear among the traits of most races.

-**Ability Score Increase:** Every race increases one or more of a character’s ability scores.
+**Ability Score Increase:** Every race increases one or more of a character's ability scores.

-**Age:** The age entry notes the age when a member of the race is considered an adult, as well as the race’s expected lifespan.
+**Age:** The age entry notes the age when a member of the race is considered an adult, as well as the race's expected lifespan.
 This information can help you decide how old your character is at the start of the game.
 You can choose any age for your character, which could provide an explanation for some of your ability scores.
 For example, if you play a young or very old character, your age could explain a particularly low Strength or Constitution score, while advanced age could account for a high Intelligence or Wisdom.

 **Alignment:** Most races have tendencies toward certain alignments, described in this entry.
 These are not binding for player characters, but considering why your dwarf is chaotic, for example, in defiance of lawful dwarf society can help you better define your character.